-From Sept 21-June Governors had only remote meetings which had been working well and effectively, with high attendance from Governors.
-A remote governance plan was put into place since the first lockdown in March 2020 to enable Governors to carry out their responsibilities and support the Academy Trust.
-From June 2022 following the lifting of most Covid-19 restrictions Governors and the success of remote meetings Governors decided to move to a mix of remote and face to face meetings going forward.
+From June 2021 following the lifting of most Covid-19 restrictions Governors and the success of remote meetings Governors decided to move to a mix of remote and face to face meetings going forward.
 Therefore, meetings in early autumn and summer have returned to in person and meetings in late autumn and throughout winter will remain as remote.

-The Finance and Resources Committee is a sub-committee of the main board of Governors.
+The Finance and General Purposes Committee is a sub-committee of the main Board of Governors.
 Its purpose is to ensure that the Academy's finances and resources are managed responsibly, paying particular attention to planning, monitoring and financial probity.